boricsk/ChatGPT-Conversation-Viewer/README.md

 Browse your downloaded ChatGPT conversations with this app.
 You can download it from Miscosoft Store or you can download <a href="GPTViewerSetup.zip">here</a> the setup.
 Just open the <b>conversation.json</b> file, what you downloaded from OpenAI.

+GPTViewerSetup.zip SHA-256 File hash

+CCDE5F7920721DEC82847A186C871C85CBE98E560FC4752532D33E718A784388

+Please always check the file hash after downloading.
+If it is does not match please contact me!

 - Requirements
 > Windows 10 / 11 <br>
 > .NET 8.0